UTS-eResearch/datacrate/spec/0.3/data_crate_specification_v0.3.md

-1. For working data or data that does not need to be distributed with checksums, a *Working DataCrate* is a plain-old directory containing payload data files, with two metadata files at the root; one for humans (`CATALOG.html`) and one for machines (`CATALOG.json`), and an optional `/CATALOG` directory for additional HTML content.
+1. For working data or data that does not need to be distributed with checksums, a *Working DataCrate* is a plain-old directory containing payload data files, with two metadata files at the root; one for humans (`CATALOG.html`) and one for machines (`CATALOG.json`) and a `/CATALOG_files` directory for additional HTML content.

 2. For distribution, or archiving, where integrity is important, a *Bagged DataCrate* is a [BagIt] bag conforming to the [DataCrate BagIt profile] with the payload files in the `/data` directory.
-A *Bagged DataCrate* has a clear separation between metadata and payload, meaning tyhat metadata can be updated without affecting the integrity fo the data and can be integrity-checked using the checksums in the [BagIt] manifest.
+A *Bagged DataCrate* has a clear separation between metadata and payload, meaning that metadata can be updated without affecting the integrity fo the data and can be integrity-checked using the checksums in the [BagIt] manifest.

 If a *Bagged DataCrate* has sufficient metadata then it can be distributed as a *Citable DataCrate*, with a [DataCite] citation.
 See below.

-About the contents of a datacrate:
+About the contents of a DataCrate:

+*  A *DataCrate* has a `CATALOG.json` containing JSON-LD in [Flattened Document Form] for ease of processing.
+This describes the DataCrate and its contents, using Schema.org for interoperable metadata and discovery, with any other metadata that is considered useful for potential users.
+In both kinds of *DataCrate* this file is the root.

 *  Both kinds of *DataCrate* have a human-readable `CATALOG.html` file which describes the files and directories in a dataset.
-The `CATALOG.html` has metadata about the [Dataset] as a whole, and MAY have information about individual files and directories, such as their title, license, authorship or other provenance information.
+The `CATALOG.html` has metadata about the [Dataset] as a whole, and MAY link to further pages with information about individual files and directories, such as their title, license, authorship or other provenance information and pages about context such as people, organizations and equipment.
 In both kinds of *DataCrate* `CATALOG.html` is in the root of the *DataCrate*.

-*  A *DataCrate* has a `CATALOG.json` with a JSON-LD version of `CATALOG.html`, the metadata in this file is [Flattened Document Form] for ease of processing.
-In both kinds of *DataCrate* this file is the root.

 *  If there is enough metadata, and the dataset has a DOI, a *Bagged DataCrate* may be  distributed as a *Citable DataCrate* which has a DataCite metadata